 You are probably thinking: why do I need this?
 It’s a fair question.
 The answer is: data is key.
 The more data you can collate about your audience and develop a trend or find consistencies – the easier it will be to construct your personas and integrate them.

-In addition, having a common understanding of buyer personas and alignment across the business is crucial, as your buyer personas formulate the core of your content creation and content marketing strategy – which will bring you interested parties, which in turn, will bring you, customers.
+In addition, having a common understanding of buyer personas and alignment across the business is crucial.
+Your buyer personas formulate the core of your content creation and content marketing strategy, which will bring you interested parties, which will bring you, customers.

 What can I do with my Buyer Personas?

-If you have done enough detailed research, you will have a plethora of information which you can use to inform your future efforts.
+If you have done enough detailed research, you will have a plethora of information that you can use to inform your future efforts.

 Get out there.
 You are armed with the necessary details to research and create your own buyer personas.
 If you keep the comments above in mind as you pursue your agenda, you will have no trouble finding your audience and eventually engaging with them.